smolmephy/Mephy-Shimeji/README.md

 3. Make sure you have Java on your system.
 4. If you're somewhat computer savvy, you can try running Shimeji-ee from the command line.
 Navigate to the Shimeji-ee directory and run this command: "C:\Program Files (x86)\Java\jre6\bin\java" -jar Shimeji-ee.jar
 5. Try checking the log (ShimejiLogX.log) for errors.
 If you find a bug (which is very likely), post it up on the Shimeji-ee homepage in the issues section.

+## ==== Notes about Mephy shimeji ====

+Mephy has unique actions to the base shimeji file.
+If you already have shimeji installed and want to add Mephy as an additional character, you must download the images, actions and behaviors (go to advanced configuration to see where to put the files)
+You can message me on my socials (@smolmephy on everything) if you need and help or find any issues that i need to fix, potential things to add, or if you would like to commission me to make one of your own character ^-^